 Answer: We encourage current NAPNAP members, including students, to apply.
 Preference is given to members already working with chapter or national health policy committees.

-Answer: Beginning July 1, you can apply online.
+Answer: You can apply online during application season.
 The application requires:

 Note: The online application allows you to create a user account so you can log on multiple times to update your application before the deadline.
 Use the same link on subsequent visits.

 Answer: Each selected scholar will receive a financial award to assist with conference registration, transportation and related travel costs.
 In addition, we recognize recipients as Advocacy Scholars on our website and in Inside the Beltway.

 Answer: Scholars are required to attend the national policy conference and Hill visits as well as the NAPNAP pre-event child health policy orientation webinar.

 After the event, we expect scholars to share information gained from the program with NAPNAP and its members and then report back to email@example.com.
 For example: